Rooftop

 Significance: The tradition of making Pichwai paintings is as old as the history of the main temple of Shrinathji.

-As, the people developed the art form and reached the culminating point around Shrinathji’s temple in Nathdwara.
+As time passed, the art form evolved and reached its pinnacle at the Shrinathji temple in Nathdwara.

 Culture and society: Many artists were employed by the temple administration and were tasked with making Pichwai for different seasons and ritual ceremonies on the order of the chief priest.
 The Pushtimarg community had a crucial role in making Pichwai paintings.